CollinHeist/TitleCardMaker/docs/getting_started/custom_font.md

 ---
 title: Creating a Font
 description: >
-    An introduction to creating and using custom Fonts in TitleCardMaker.
+    An introduction to creating and using custom Fonts.
 ---

 # Creating a Font